gideonoludeyi/sklearn-introduction/docs/object-oriented-programming.md

 This style of programming will come up frequently as you advance in your programming journey.

-As an additional exercise, you can try implementing a `Post` _class_ with what we've learned so far and integrate it with the current code.
+As an exercise, you can try implementing a `Post` _class_ with what we've learned so far and integrate it with the current code.

 ---
 | [Prev - Overview](./index.md) | [Next - Inheritance (OOP)](./inheritance.md) |